bids-standard/bids-specification/src/atlas.md

 #### Case 2

 Second, a given atlas underwent modifications before its utilization, specifically spatial transformations to an individual subject space and is used in this form.
-In this case, the respective BIDS-Atlas files will be stored at both the BIDS root level and at the given subject level under “derivatives”.
+In this case, the respective BIDS-Atlas files will be stored at both the BIDS root level and at the given subject level under `derivatives`.
 Files stored at the BIDS root level will follow the structure outlined in option 1, while files stored at the subject level will be placed within the modality directory of the space the atlas was spatially transformed to and follow the subject-related naming conventions.
 For example, if an atlas was spatially transformed to the anatomical space of a given subject, then the BIDS-Atlas files will be stored within the respective subject’s anat directory and their file names will be prepended with the subject identifier.
-Additionally, instead of “atlas”, the “seg” identifier will be used to support a broader scope and more data modalities.
+Additionally, instead of [atlas](schema/objects/entities.yaml#atlas), the [seg](schema/objects/entities.yaml#seg) identifier will be used to support a broader scope and more data modalities.

 ```Text
 <dataset>/atlas/atlas-<label>/